scottvr/fambigen/README.md

 This script takes one or two input words, generates the necessary rotationally symmetric glyphs for each character pair, and composes them into a single PNG image.

-The project was spawned after I found some late 90's code of mine that creataed ambigrams using a meticulously hand-drawn fit-to-purpose ambigram font.
+The project was spawned after I found some late 90's code of mine that created ambigrams using a meticulously hand-drawn fit-to-purpose ambigram font.
 I've long lost the code and Wayback Machine only archived pieces of it (and it was in perl, with pre-rendered hand-made GIFs) but I wanted that functionality again so I started fambigen in python a few days ago.

 I also wanted to see if I could experiment with ways to take standard fonts and make them work as ambigrams without all of the weirdness and shoehorning that comes with manually creating such a font.
 It's still under active development and I'm still experimenting with trying to create a set of rules (and the tech to implement them) to make any font suitable for ambigram use.